Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Repetition code

-Instead of one transversal \texttt{CNOT} occurring at the midpoint of the repetition code circuit, we may instead consider the effect of transversal \texttt{CNOT}s occurring within each detector cell of a circuit.
-Performing numerical simulations (not plotted), the MWPM decoder is now unable to reproduce a threshold, even at extended circuit depths, as an extensive number of non-graphlike errors exist across the detector error model.
-The ML decoder, on the other hand, sees a threshold near $p_X = 2.70(5)\%$---a decrease from the $2.88(2)\%$ in Fig.~\ref{fig:rep_cnot}.
+Instead of one transversal \texttt{CNOT} occurring at the midpoint of the repetition code circuit, we may also consider \texttt{CNOT}s occurring within each detector cell of a circuit.
+Performing numerical simulations (cf. Fig.~\ref{fig:rep_cnot_d}), the MWPM decoder is now unable to produce a threshold, even at extended circuit depths (cf. Fig.~\ref{fig:rep_cnot_appendix}).
+The ML decoder, on the other hand, has a threshold at $p_X = 2.69(2)\%$.
 Despite the presence of defects introduced by the transversal \texttt{CNOT}s to every unit cell of the spin model, there nevertheless persists an error-correcting phase at non-zero $p_X$.

+Whereas the difference between ML and MWPM thresholds for the circuits in Sec.~\ref{sec:compilations} was around only $0.09$ percentage points, the larger discrepancy seen here may be accounted for by the MWPM algorithm, which requires that each single-qubit error flips at most two detectors (a ``graphlike'' detector-error model).
+An $X$ error on a control qubit after the \texttt{CNOT}, however, flips four detectors: two from its own code patch (as usual) and two additional from the target code patch (that now extend across both patches due to the \texttt{CNOT}); an example detector that spans both code patches is shown in Fig.~\ref{fig:cnot_3D}.
+While the MWPM decoder can overcome this by decomposing such errors into products of graphlike errors, doing so introduces suboptimality \cite{higgottSparse2025}.
+The same considerations apply for the notable gap between the with-\texttt{CNOT} and without-\texttt{CNOT} MWPM thresholds.

-The discussions in this section naturally extend to other codes with transversal \texttt{CNOT}s, different transversal logic gates, and even lattice surgery or code-switching protocols, for example.
+The discussions in this section naturally extend to other codes with transversal \texttt{CNOT}s, different transversal logic gates, lattice surgery, or code-switching protocols.
 Spin models of logical circuits thus allow us to probe the limits of decoding techniques, considering the error-correcting behavior of quantum circuits, rather than merely quantum memories.